Smart Safety in the Workplace: A Guide

 The effectiveness and value of Bodytrak have been demonstrated in a wide range of industries and environments.
 Several case studies highlight how companies can implement Bodytrak to create a safer and more productive workplace.

-- Transport: A large transport company faced challenges related to the fatigue of their lorry drivers and the number and cost of incidents involving their vehicles..
+- Logistics: A large logistics company faced challenges related to the fatigue of their lorry drivers and the number and cost of incidents involving their vehicles..
 They also have security concerns relating to hijacking and assaults.
 Real-time monitoring of vital signs revealed a pattern of fatigue alerts, particularly in the dark early morning hours, after lunch and later in the afternoon.
 Geolocation and the SOS feature were available for locating incidents and evaluating hijack procedures.
-The company used the data to assess working patterns and take proactive measures to prevent fatigue, prioritizing the well-being of their team and avoiding potential incidents.
+The company used the data to assess working patterns and take proactive measures to prevent fatigue, prioritising the well-being of their team and avoiding potential incidents.

 - Mining: In the Middle East a mining company evaluated the effectiveness of Bodytrak for their lone workers in preventing heat stress incidents and monitoring their fatigue and well-being.
 The trial revealed that workers were at an increased risk of heat-related illnesses due to high ambient temperatures, particularly during the hottest hours of the day.
 Real-time monitoring of vital signs allowed supervisors to respond to alerts and take appropriate action.
 The users adhered well to wearing the device for over 8 hours while working in hot conditions.

 - Paper Mill: A controlled trial was conducted at a paper mill to assess the physiological burden on workers during intensive maintenance tasks in a hot environment, and compare the data from Bodytrak with invasive gold standard techniques.
 Bodytrak devices were used to monitor individuals’ core body temperature, and feedback indicated their comfort and mobility were not hindered.
-The trial revealed that some workers exceeded preset thresholds, indicating an elevated risk of heat-related illness, with factors such as a lack of acclimatization (associated with new recruits) and older age (reduced thermoregulatory function) contributing to vulnerability.
+The trial revealed that some workers exceeded preset thresholds, indicating an elevated risk of heat-related illness, with factors such as a lack of acclimatisation (associated with new recruits) and older age (reduced thermoregulatory function) contributing to vulnerability.
 The analysis showed that Bodytrak provided reliable and accurate data compared to gold standard laboratory-based methods, and supervisors could access real-time alerts through the platform.

-- Production: A multinational metal manufacturer faced the challenge of heat stress and fatigue monitoring for workers within an aluminum smelting environment.
-The trial revealed elevated core body temperatures and red alerts for heat-related illness and fatigue, emphasizing the importance of tracking in such environments.
+- Production: A multinational metal manufacturer faced the challenge of heat stress and fatigue monitoring for workers within an aluminium smelting environment.
+The trial revealed elevated core body temperatures and red alerts for heat-related illness and fatigue, emphasising the importance of tracking in such environments.
 Real-time data analysis through the Bodytrak Platform allowed supervisors to identify alerts and take immediate action to reduce core body temperatures of workers when necessary, and ensure worker safety.

-- Defense: A controlled customer validation trial in the defense services sector tested the effectiveness, comfort, wearability and accuracy of the Bodytrak system.
+- Defence: A controlled customer validation trial in the defence services sector tested the effectiveness, comfort, wearability and accuracy of the Bodytrak system.
 Participants wore the device while wearing pilot flight suits and helmets and completed exercises in a controlled hot environment.
 The trial demonstrated strong correlations between Bodytrak and control measures for heart rate and core body temperature, indicating its accuracy and reliability in monitoring physiological parameters even during intense physical activity and while wearing personal protective equipment.

 In each case study, Bodytrak’s technology improved safety and productivity while reducing the risk of incidents, and more importantly potential fatalities.

 Today, with the help of technology, companies no longer need to sacrifice safety for productivity.
-Smart safety solutions improve workplace safety and provide companies with the tools to protect their employees while optimizing their operations.
+Smart safety solutions improve workplace safety and provide companies with the tools to protect their employees while optimising their operations.
 Companies that begin leveraging IoT-connected technology like Bodytrak will gain real-time insight into environmental conditions and employee health allowing them to make well-informed business decisions that prevent workplace accidents.
 As industries and their risks evolve, technology will continue to grow as a crucial component of a successful safety program.